How to Get Around Scotland Without a Car

 Shorter on time?
 It’s also possible to plan 4 days in Scotland without a car

-For those with four to five days to spare, consider a more condensed exploration of Scotland’s best towns and cities, with just a day or so in each, and short journeys between them.
+For those with four to five days to spare, consider a more condensed exploration of Scotland’s best towns and cities.
+Spend just a day in each, and choose cities with short journeys between them.

 Day 1: Edinburgh